Triangle Chapter, American Wine Society

 example), you should generally give Appearance a 3.
 Just because you

-of red or a pale yellow is a defect!
-Consider the type of wine carefully
+shade of red or a pale yellow is a defect!
+Consider the type of wine

 Remember that you are evaluating a wine against a theoretical standard.